AppForge-Bench/AppForge/readme.md

 The tasks are in https://github.com/AppForge-Bench/AppForge/blob/main/tasks/tasks.json (0-indexed).

-More detailed running parameters can be seen in the source code and the document https://appforge-bench.github.io/code-docs/modules.html.
+More information can be seen in the source code and the document https://appforge-bench.github.io/code-docs/modules.html.

 ### Possible Problems
 If you find yourself encounter '[Errno 13] Permission denied' when running our evaluator in docker, try *sudo chmod -R 777 <base_folder>* whchi is *sudo chmod -R 777 runs* in our default setting.